sunnamed434/BitMono/docs/source/developers/obfuscation-execution-order.rst

 BitMono uses its own obfuscation execution order which is good to be known, and it reminds ConfuserEx a lot, if you're familiar with it you can be easier with it.

 1. Output Loaded Module Info
-2. Sort Protections
+2. Output Information about BitMono (example, is it intended for .NET Core or Mono or .NET Framework, etc.) and running OS, etc.
-3. Basic output information about Protections
+3. Sort Protections
-4. Elapsed time counter
+4. Basic output information about Protections
-5. Output Information of Running Framework
+5. Elapsed time counter
-6. Resolve References
+7. Resolve References
-7. Expand Macros
+8. Expand Macros
-8. Run Protection, PipelineProtection and child pipeline protections
+9. Run Protection, PipelineProtection and child pipeline protections

 .. code-block:: csharp